markszabo/strava-goals/README.md

 ### 5. Configure the address to send the email to

-Configure the address you want to receive the email to in the GitHub Secret `RECIPIENT_EMAIL`.
+Configure the address you want to send the email to in the GitHub Secret `RECIPIENT_EMAIL`.